jcunow/Calibration-Guidlines/README.md

   2) Note down where soil starts in the image.
       * Often, tape will be used to block incoming light.
 However, this results in excess tape in the image.
 Please give it your best estimate.
       * If your upper most scan is below the soil surface, we want to know how much!
-      * Tipp: if you use fixpoints to slide your scanner up/downwards, you can use the distance from the fixpoint to the soil (measured on the topside of the tube).
+      * Tipp: if you use fix points to slide your scanner up/downwards, you can use the distance from the fixpoint to the soil (measured on the topside of the tube).
 Knowing your scanner model, we can back calculate how much tape excess you have.
   4) Note down what the rotational-starting position of the scanner is.
 It is important to know whether the first row in your scan represent the top or bottom side of the tube.
 Top, Bottom, or to the Side is a reasonable estimate in most cases (but higher accuracy will improve depth mapping accuracy).